-- A. There are three members in the Company's Sustainable Development Committee. - B. Tenure of the Sustainable Development Committee: June 24, 2022 to May 23, 2025.
-The Sustainable Development Committee held 1 meetings in 2022 and the attendance of the committee members is as shown in the chart below:
+- $\it A. \,$ There are three members in the Company's Sustainable Development Committee. - B. Tenure of the Sustainable Development Committee: June 24, 2022 to May 23, 2025.
+The Sustainable Development Committee held 1 meeting in 2023 and the attendance of the committee members is as shown in the chart below: